yzxchn/lessenger_api/README.md

 # Lessenger API Implementation

-This is a implementation of the [Hipmunk Lessenger problem](https://github.com/Hipmunk/hipproblems/tree/master/lessenger).
+This is my solution to the [Hipmunk Lessenger problem](https://github.com/Hipmunk/hipproblems/tree/master/lessenger).